lucastidy/whis_weather/README.md

 # Whistler 5-Day Forecast App

 This Python application provides a 5-day weather forecast for Whistler Blackcomb, a popular ski resort in Canada.
-It uses the OpenWeatherMap API to retrieve weather data and displays it in a user-friendly graphical user interface (GUI) built using the Tkinter library.
+It uses the OpenWeatherMap API to retrieve weather data and displays it in a user-friendly graphical user interface built using the Tkinter library.

 ## Features